emqx/emqx-docs/en_US/configuration/configuration.md

 #### Description

-When using k8s cluster, specify the service name of EMQ X Broker in Kubernetes.
+When using k8s cluster, specify the service name of EMQX Broker in Kubernetes.